-No cell phones, or other similar devices are allowed during the school day.
+No cell phones, or other similar devices are allowed during class time.
 All devices must be turned off and stored in the student's bag or locker during the school day.
-Devices that are not stored in lockers will be confiscated and turned in to the Deans' office.
+Devices that are visible during class time will be confiscated and turned in to the Deans' office.